Divorce (band)

-Divorce is a British four-piece alternative country band from Nottingham, consisting of vocalist and bassist Tiger Cohen-Towell, co-vocalist Felix Mackenzie-Barrow, drummer Kasper Sandstrom, and lead guitarist Adam Peter-Smith.
+Divorce is a British alternative country band from Nottingham, consisting of vocalist and bassist Tiger Cohen-Towell, and co-vocalist Felix Mackenzie-Barrow.

 First releasing music in 2021, the band has released two EPs, Get Mean (2022) and Heady Metal (2023), which they followed up with their debut album, Drive to Goldenhammer (2025).

+On May 12th 2026, the band announced Adam Peter-Smith and Kasper Sandstrom would leave the band to prioritise their personal lives.

 History

 All four members of the band met at age 16 through the music scene in Nottingham.
 Smith was initially a solo artist, whereas Towell and Barrow were a musical duo and Sandstrom was in the Nottingham band Do Nothing, a position he still holds.
 They decided to form a band while sitting on a hill in Nottingham, choosing to also each take up instruments different to the ones they already played.
 The band began releasing music in 2021.
 At the time, Towell frequently wore a blonde wig when performing, though they later stopped wearing it.

 In July 2022 they released their single "Pretty".
 Get Mean, the group's debut EP, was released later that year.

 Divorce spent some of 2023 building a back-catalogue of releases.
 They released single "Birds" in June, produced by Matt Peel, and in September they released their single "Scratch Your Metal", which was featured on the A-list on BBC Radio 6 Music, hosted by Ezra Furman.
 Their EP Heady Metal, about "identity and being unsure of it", was released on 17 November 2023.
 They lined up a UK headline tour as well as a supporting role for The Vaccines for early 2024.
 They received four stars out of five from The Evening Standard for their performance at the Lexington, Islington in January; the paper said that the singers' harmonies "were wed to one another in complete synchronicity", and that they brought a crowd of varied ages.
 In the first half of 2024 they also supported Bombay Bicycle Club and Everything Everything.
 A limited-edition Record Store Day vinyl repress of Heady Metal sold out with speed.